3stacks/lukeboyle.com/blog-posts/2020/01/mac-miller-circles.md

  about his legacy and whether he did enough to be remembered.

 Hand Me Downs is a testament to Mac's commitment on his last two albums.
-In my opinion the best albums seldom have artists featured.
+In my opinion the best albums seldom have (many) artists featured.
 To me, it exudes a lack of confidence in what you're producing and a level of insecurity that you feel as though you need to attach bigger names to your songs for them to be well liked.
 The feature on this album by Baro Sura was a very purposeful choice and it only seems to serve the album's narrative and vibe.
 And with Baro being a relatively unknown artist it feels like this was someone Mac really liked and believed in, and he delivered a great performance.

-The line "I move carelessly that's why I'm always tripping" is a great double entendre.
-Beyond the literal meaning, the line says that he's moving through life without caring about the consequences, which is why he engages in such destructive behaviours.
-And lines like "And half the time the wheels that's in the back of my mind Just keep on turning 'til the tires flat and burn until the fire crack" echo the message that he feels trapped in his mind with all of the clutter and dealing with his problems is exhausting.

 I've written before about how I like albums the most when there's a consistent vision from the lyrics to the production.
 Out of all of his studio albums, Mac seemed to take care of around 30-50% of the production and outsource the rest of